microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-departmenttemplate-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [categoryTemplate](../resources/security-fileplandescriptor-categorytemplate.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a [microsoft.graph.security.departmentTemplate](../resources/security-departmenttemplate.md) object in the response body.

 ## Examples